 It’s great for when you’re working at a Starbucks, airport, or somewhere with shoddy public Wi-Fi.

 16. Insert photos so they display inside your email.

 It’s often helpful to include a screenshot or image to illustrate something right within an email (rather than as an attachment), but it’s not obvious how to do this in Gmail.

 Luckily, it’s pretty simple to do.
 Click the little photo icon near the “send button” to add an image right to your email.

 It sounds simple, but using stars and “important” markers can be incredibly useful for improving your Gmail organization.
 Give them a try if you haven’t already!

 Spam sucks, and we all get a lot of it.
-Unroll.me is one of our favorite Gmail tools — it automatically scans your email, finds newsletters you’re subscribed to, and gives you a one-click unsubscribe option for each of them.
+Unroll.me is one of our favorite Gmail tools and email cleaners— it automatically scans your email, finds newsletters you’re subscribed to, and gives you a one-click unsubscribe option for each of them.

 19. Use Gmail search operators to refine your search.

 You can use a number of advanced Gmail search operators to refine any search within Gmail.
 This is super helpful when you’re trying to find an important thread, long-lost client, or emails that occurred between certain date ranges.